ioerror/mpOTR/README.md

 Nadim Kobeissi has asserted that this document is licensed under the AGPL without discussing with any of the other authors.
 This may or may not actually count as a LICENSE declaration.
+It is requested that all future contributions are to be licensed under the AGPL as documented in the LICENSE file.

 ##### 5. Authors and contributors